 Amerisleep received the highest rating overall, followed by Tempurpedic and Serta.
 All three companies seem to be providing satisfactory products and maintaining customer relations well.
 Sometimes things go wrong with a company’s products or services, but reputable companies will address problems in affable ways.

-Costco and Craftmatic did the worst in this category.
+Costco did the worst in this category.
 Though many customers rave about Costco’s return policy, often they were displeased with their adjustable foundation and experience.
-Craftmatic on the other hand received very mixed reviews on both products and service.

 Adjustable beds are not hospital beds, but most do provide some health benefits with regular use.
 People who have had back, neck and shoulder pain in the past often report experiencing less pain after switching to adjustable beds.
 Customizing your sleep surface angles can reduce swelling and improve circulation to certain areas depending on the position.

 People who suffer from heartburn, acid reflux or other problems related to esophageal acid exposure find relief from adjustable beds, too.
 Elevating the head during sleep has been shown to reduce acid exposure and acid clearance time.
 There are certainly advantages with an adjustable bed.

 To quantify the health benefits of the various bases we looked at customer testimonials, quality of massage technology, head and feet elevation potential and other health-related features such as custom position and multi-point adjustment

 Serta and Amerisleep foundations rated the highest in our health rankings with solid reviews and a range of useful features, like the ability to customize pillow angle in the Amerisleep model.
-Craftmatic and Costco were ranked last with a lower percentage of positive health reviews and lackluster features.
+Costco ranked last with a lower percentage of positive health reviews and lackluster features.

 Consumers want a product that lasts.
 With quality materials and construction, an adjustable bed can exceed the life of its warranty and last several years.
 However, the mechanical parts on adjustable foundation sometimes break.
 When adjustable beds break, they can be stuck in uncomfortable positions, making it difficult to use or get up from.